sirrooney/AAD-Team-25-Challenge/README.md

 # AAD-Team-25 Group Animation Project

 This is ALC 4 challenge meant to help learners master their craft to be world class developers.
 Andela, Google and Pluralsight have partnered to provide an ever-growing population of aspiring technologists with the resources and environments they need to become world-class problem solvers.
+The app is a rentals application that can help you navigate your way through available apartments in your region and lets you pick the best based on your preference.
+It is an already built API and we added some contributions to it.

 ## Installation